 Shared libraries provide functionality via exported dynamic symbols.

-If we build libfoo
+If we build libfoo as shared

 in Release mode: